Elkfox/shopify-theme-framework/docs/_documentation/about.md

 ### MIT License

 We have put a lot of time and effort into Concrete and we will be continuing to do so.
-It is available under the MIT license which in short means that you can do whatever you like to it, so long as you maintain the original license.
+It is available under the MIT license which in short means that you can do whatever you like to it, so long as you maintain the original license and **leave all credits and their original location**.

 {% highlight plaintext %}
  ___  _   _    _